gaganshrestha/UTestFiles/README.md

  1. From your project directory, run the following command:
     `npx cypress run --browser chrome`

- 2. HTML report will be created under the local project directory - `cypress/reports/html/index.html`.
+ 2. HTML report will be created under the local cypress project directory - `cypress/reports/html/index.html`.
 Open the file in the browser.

  ____________________________________